Hungary Confirms Olympic Swim Scam

 ``This meet should’ve been held, or at least a training session should have been called a competition to meet the administrative requirements.″

-MTI, the state-owned news agency, on Tuesday said federation head Tamas Gyarfas has resigned because of the scandal.
+MTI, the state-owned news agency, said Tuesday that federation head Tamas Gyarfas had resigned because of the scandal.

-The Hungarian federation submitted the false records from the phantom competition on June 6-8 to FINA, swimming’s international ruling body, which compiles a world ranking list.
+The Hungarian federation submitted the false records from the phantom competition on June 6-8 to FINA, swimming’s international ruling body, which compiled the world ranking list on the basis of which Olympic competitors were selected.

 Listed as participants at the phony meet were Attila Czene, Tamas Deutsch and Attila Zubor, among the country’s best swimmers.
 Czene was part of the gold-winning team that took the 200-meter medley.